ESAT Chemistry: Revision Notes

 Less commonC5.1

-This topic introduces the foundational definitions of oxidation and reduction based on the transfer of oxygen.
-Understanding these basic concepts is the first step towards analysing more complex redox reactions.
+Oxidation and reduction can first be defined by the transfer of oxygen, and these basic concepts are the first step towards analysing more complex redox reactions.

 Revise this topic ›Redox in Terms of Electrons